To apply for the UK spouse visa both you and your partner will need to be at least 18 years of age.

-If you or your spouse/partner was married before, evidence must be submitted that the relationship has legally terminated.
+If you or your spouse/partner were married before, the evidence must be submitted that the relationship has legally terminated.

 Any documents that you are going to submit in support of your application have to be in English or officially translated into English.
-You would need to submit both originals and translated.
+You would need to submit both originals and translated ones.

 What visa category would you need to apply under?

-If your sponsor is a British citizen, or has indefinite leave to remain in the UK then you will need to apply under ‘Family of a settled person’ visa.
+If your sponsor is a British citizen or has indefinite leave to remain in the UK then you will need to apply under the ‘Family of a settled person visa.

-English test: Applicants who are not from EEA area, Switzerland or English speaking countries, would also need to pass an English test at A1 level.
+English test: Applicants who are not from the EEA area, Switzerland or English-speaking countries, would also need to pass an English test at the A1 level.
 These tests are run by British Council or approved centres.

-If you are from one of the English speaking countries such as USA, Australia, etc., then you would not need to take the English test.
-You can check here if your country is enlisted as an English speaking country.
+If you are from one of the English-speaking countries such as the USA, Australia, etc., then you would not need to take the English test.
+You can check here if your country is enlisted as an English-speaking country.